Ostendorf History, Family Crest & Coats of Arms

 The surname Ostendorf was first found in Saxony.
 The earliest record of this surname dates back to the twelfth century when one Fridericus Osterman was recorded in 1150.
 In 1159, Gerardus Osterman was a citizen of Cologne.
 Lippold von der Oesten was recorded in 1254, and Hinricus de Osten appeared in 1302.
 Radeke Osterlo was listed in 1423, Berchtold Österli in Oberhausen, Wurttemberg in 1485, and Jurgen Ostermann in Goettingen in 1563.
 Veit Ostermann was a citizen of Passau in 1623 and in 1680, Matthias Ostermann was residing in Erding.
 Michael Ahasverus Ostermaier served as mayor of the town of Ratzeburg in the seventeenth century, and his son Johann (1678-1733) was a pastor in Crumesse.

-Important Dates for the Ostendorf family
+Early History of the Ostendorf family

 This web page shows only a small excerpt of our Ostendorf research.
 Another 140 words (10 lines of text) covering the years 1678, 1686, 1711, 1730, 1747, 1808, and 1855 are included under the topic Early Ostendorf History in all our PDF Extended History products and printed products wherever possible.